Offutt-based reconnaissance jet declares emergency over Persian Gulf

 Asked again a short time later, OMAHA77’s pilot says, “No, unable any more turn.”

-The tanker was flying at 28,000 feet, 2,000 feet higher than the RC-135.
+The tanker was flying at 28,000 feet, which is 2,000 feet higher than the RC-135.
 The controller asked the tanker pilot whether he wanted to accompany OMAHA77 back to Qatar.

 “We just want to stay out of Omaha’s way,” the pilot said.
 “Anything we can do, if we need to help them.”